 -datasource.url string

 Datasource compatible with Prometheus HTTP API.
 It can be single node VictoriaMetrics or vmselect URL.
 Required parameter.
-E.g. http://127.0.0.1:8428 .
+Supports address in the form of IP address with a port (e.g., http://127.0.0.1:8428) or DNS SRV record.
 See also -remoteRead.disablePathAppend and -datasource.showURL

 -defaultTenant.graphite string